vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_new_pokemon_1_10_0.md

 ```

 That's a lot of stuff!
 But don't worry, we'll go through it step by step throught the tutorial
-(and miles better than having this same data through 20+ files like it used to be).
+(and it's miles better than having this same data through 20+ files like it used to be).

 We'll start by adding the self-explanatory data that's also present in pret's vanilla structure: